AhmadrezaHamidi/swagger-annotation/README.md

 });
 ```

-Most of these are self explanatory and can be easily mapped back to the corresponding swagger-ui parameters.
+Most of these are self explanatory and can be easily mapped back to the corresponding swagger-ui docs.
 To inject custom JavaScript (i.e. _InjectOnCompleteJavaScript_ and _InjectOnFailureJavaScript_), you'll need to add the scripts to your application and then provide the relative paths as shown above.
 In ASP.NET Core, this is easily done by placing your script files in the _wwwroot_ folder.

 ### Inject Custom CSS ###